Shaanig03/ClockPlus/README.md

 Known Issues:

-  - None at,m since I have been using this software for a long while now
+  - None atm, since I have been using this software for a long while now